 In this section you can access tools and information to help make managing your finances much easier and find out who you can talk to for support.

-You can find out where you can get help with debt and money worries in the practical help section of I need help now!
-This includes information about:
+You can find out where you can get help with debt and money worries in our Mental Health Services Directory.

 If you are struggling to cope and need to talk to someone now, you can call:

-- The Connect helpline on 0808 800 1212 (freephone) which gives emotional support and information to people in Leeds every night of the year (6pm-2am).
+- The Connect helpline on 0808 800 1212 (freephone) which gives emotional support and information to people in Leeds every night of the year (6pm to 2am)

 Tools and apps